Washington Metro: Rush Plus

-COVID-19 and 7000-series derailment
+COVID-19 and 7000-series derailment (2020–present)

-Headways have been lengthened as a result of the COVID-19 pandemic in Washington D.C. starting early 2020.
+Headways have been lengthened as a result of the COVID-19 pandemic in Washington, D.C., starting early 2020.
 Near-pre-pandemic service was restored at times until October 2021, but due to the 7000-series derailment near Arlington Cemetery, and subsequent removal of all 7000-series cars from service (which made up 60% of the WMATA fleet), headways were lengthened again to every 15 minutes on the Red Line and every 30 minutes on all other lines beginning October 19, 2021.